Check out these one, three and five-day sample Tahiti itineraries to see how to divide your days on the big island

 There are lots of food options in Papeete, including a few high-end French and ethnic restaurants.
 Here are a few favorites and well-recommended spots.

-Place Vaiete Roulottes: a must for any visitor to Tahiti, this is a place frequented by locals as well as tourists.
-Every day after 6 pm (including Sunday), the square fills up with the legendary roulottes (food trucks) and lights up with an atmosphere reserved only for the ‘big city’.
-In this food heaven, choose from Chinese, crepes, French dishes, and above all – traditional Tahitian food.
-Absolute musts include chow mein, sashimi, and the national dish – the poisson cru (Tahitian fish salad of raw tuna in coconut milk or sweet chili sauce).
-Portions are huge and always served with a side of baguette.
+Place Vaiete Roulottes: (used to be) a must for any visitor to Tahiti, this is a place frequented by locals as well as tourists.
+Every day after 6 pm (including Sunday), the square fills up with roulottes (food trucks).
+Choose from Chinese, Tahitian, and French dishes.
 Expect to pay 1200-2000F for a main dish + side (cash only).
 Note that roulottes are not allowed to sell alcohol, and you may not bring your own.
+Sadly, in recent years, the evening food market has greatly deteriorated both in terms of choice and quality.

 Patachou: located in a small pedestrian alley close to the market.
 This is a great (and quiet) spot for breakfast and lunch.
 Portions are huge and prices are reasonable.
 I just loved the grilled tuna sandwich and the grilled tuna salad (1200-1500F)!